13-CF/afetch/README.md

 **To do**
-*  Add support for more distros (please request your distro, and provide the content of the /etc/os-release file)
+*  Add support for more distros (please request your distro, and provide the content of the /etc/os-release file, and a way to list all installed packages)
 *  Improve Makefile
 *  Improve the lowercase function
 *  Clean up the config file
+*  Find a faster way to list packages on distros using RPM

 **Thanks**
 *  [neofetch](https://github.com/dylanaraps/neofetch)